cafaray/diplo-cloud-notificacion-service/README.md

 # Getting Started

-Ready to integrate pipeline topics into the second round for the diplomado-e2 module V.
+Ready to integrate pipeline topics into the second round for the Diplomado emission two module V.

 ## Project